How Uber and Lyft Skirted State Law to Avoid Paying Employees

 About The Author.

-This is why Ehline gets to the bottom of how the companies operate and some of their abuses.
+Justice is why Ehline gets to the bottom of how the companies operate and some of their abuses.
 For more information, keep reading below.
 Ehline also runs a blog with his legal musings here.
 Ride-share companies like Uber and Lyft are among his favorite topics to write about.
-The reason is simple.
-They are well known.
-The two companies have a large foothold in every state and every major city.
+The reasons are well known because the two companies have a large foothold in every state and every major city.
 The issues caused by them are well-publicized.
 And the fight currently raging in the state of California is among the sharpest in the nation.
 By exposing some of the abusive practices, attorney Ehline and his team hope to illuminate further what is so far a hidden subject.

 - The New York Times: Uber and Lyft Get Reprieve After Threatening to Shut Down